 Progressive Die Stamping Overview

-This is a metalworking method that includes coining, bending, punching, and so forth to modify raw metal into specific shapes or designs.
+It is a metalworking method that includes coining, bending, punching, and so forth to modify raw metal into specific shapes or designs.
 The metal itself is unrolled through a progressive stamping die process, each of which creates a hole, shape, or bend that helps to create a finished product.
-The process may involve one or more stamps to make a part or product from raw metal.
+The method may involve one or more stamps to make a part or product from raw metal.

 Normally, The progressive die stamping manufacturers would consider the unused part of the metals as scraps, either discard or use them for other purposes.

 They change the tools to create different shapes of parts.
-This means setting up requires each tool to perform a specific function to get the final result.
+That means setting up requires each tool to perform a specific function to get the final result.

 Progressive Die Stamping Features